top of page

 “The old bones of them stand out for him as they do not for me, and he knows the water in their veins . . .
 I am looking through the inspired and almost divine eyes of a giant, and I am looking at a world that has not yet grown tired.”

 The billions of possible worlds in “Through Other Eyes” are not what I would call Prime in Lafferty’s work, the baseline reality grounded in his Catholic metaphysics.
 If that is right, then there should be a way to spell out the adequacy conditions.
-I have called the kind of worlds in “Through Other Eyes” versions of World 7 in Lafferty.
-Lafferty's Grolier history of the world set, which I have recently posted about documented Worlds 3.
-Astrobe in Past Master is a World 6.
-Fourth Mansions is a conspiracy fantasy that imagines an eschatological leap from World 2 to World 6 by bypassing World 4.
-Green Tree begins in World 2 and ends in World 4, unless we include its fifth part, an abandoned fragment, that would have taken us into a World 6 where mountains suddenly appear.
+Because of the many ways "world" is used in Lafferty, I have a mental shorthand to keep track, which I'll quickly run through.
+The billions of possible worlds found in “Through Other Eyes” are versions of World 7 in Lafferty.
+They are personal worlds.
+Lafferty’s Grolier history of the world set documents Worlds 3 from within the horizon of World 2.
+It was an attempt to survey the entire history of humanity at a late stage in the breakdown of Christendom.
+Astrobe in Past Master is a fictional, futuristic world, a World 6.
+Fourth Mansions is a conspiracy fantasy, but it does not deal with Flatland; instead, it looks back to the feeling of the early sixties (note the JFK conspiracy theory material at the beginning of the novel, Freddy's failed story), and it imagines an eschatological leap from a structured World 2 to World 6 by bypassing World 4, making Freddy Foley a portal to the fourth mansion.
+Green Tree begins in World 2 and ends in World 4—unless we include its fifth part, an abandoned fragment that would have taken us into a World 6 in which mountains suddenly appear.

-A perspective is inadequate when it fails to see the life inherent in the Prime, as Valery tells Charles:
+A "Through Other Eyes" World 7 is inadequate when it fails to see the life inherent in World 1 (Prime).
+As Valery tells Charles:

 “I saw the world the way you see it.
 I saw it with a dead man's eyes.
 You don't even know that the grass is alive.
 You think it's only grass.”